Gabriel-Goncalves/jungle-devs-challenge/README.md

 # Jungle Devs - Challenge #001

+## Link for application deployed

+This application was deployed using the [heroku](https://www.heroku.com/) platform

+[Click here](https://gabriel-jungle-devs-challenge.herokuapp.com/) to access the aplication

 ## Description

 The purpose of this challenge is to give a general idea of how React works and how you can use it to create simple reactive applications.
 Has been implemented a simplified version of Hapu’s ‘Become a Nanny Share Host’ view.
 The concepts applied were: